hilbigan/mlscraper-rust/README.md

 in this directory.

-All we have to do is to tell mlscraper-rust what values we expect to extract from the web page ("Albert Einstein", "March 14, 1879")...
+All we have to do is to tell mlscraper-rust what values we expect to extract from the web page...

 ```rust
     let html = reqwest::blocking::get("http://quotes.toscrape.com/author/Albert-Einstein/")